Effective Email Marketing Strategies and Tips for Successful Campaigns

 An example of a competitor analysis document

-Create subscriber personas: who they are, what they like and what they need.
+Create marketing personas for your subscribers: who they are, what they like and what they need.
 Information about the pain points of your clients will help you determine the form and frequency of your email campaigns.

 What else a subscriber persona can consist of: